HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](finalservocode.PNG)
 (This is the adapted code.)

 Also during this test process, the door's hinge mechanism of a skewer within drilled holes in the door frame was damaged and was no longer reliable.
 Consequently, I added brass hinges instead.
+I also encountered hurdles when guleing the magnet to the door.
+I tried using PVA glue, hot glue, two part epoxy glue but due to the string magnetic force, it kept coming off.
+I ended up using wood glue and leaving it to dry for a long time.
 Aesthetically I also stained the wood, added wooden panels, an ornate door knob and wooden railing on the platform.

 ![Image](finaldoor.jpg)
 (This is the final door.)

 ![Image](finaldoorarea.jpg)
 (This is the final door.)

 Finally I was able to get it working smoothly with the touch sensors and I am very happy with this interaction.
 More information on this process can be found in the 'touch sensor testing' section.